History of medicine: France

 Paris (France) and Vienna were the two leading medical centers on the Continent in the era 1750–1914.

 In the 1770s–1850s Paris became a world center of medical research and teaching.
 The "Paris School" emphasized that teaching and research should be based in large hospitals and promoted the professionalization of the medical profession and the emphasis on sanitation and public health.
 A major reformer was Jean-Antoine Chaptal (1756–1832), a physician who was Minister of Internal Affairs.
 He created the Paris Hospital, health councils, and other bodies.

 Louis Pasteur (1822–1895) was one of the most important founders of medical microbiology.
 He is remembered for his remarkable breakthroughs in the causes and preventions of diseases.
 His discoveries reduced mortality from puerperal fever, and he created the first vaccines for rabies and anthrax.
 His experiments supported the germ theory of disease.
-He was best known to the general public for inventing a method to treat milk and wine in order to prevent it from causing sickness, a process that came to be called pasteurization.
+He was best known to the general public for inventing a method to treat milk and wine to prevent it from causing sickness, a process that came to be called pasteurization.
 He is regarded as one of the three main founders of microbiology, together with Ferdinand Cohn and Robert Koch.
 He worked chiefly in Paris and in 1887 founded the Pasteur Institute there to perpetuate his commitment to basic research and its practical applications.
 As soon as his institute was created, Pasteur brought together scientists with various specialties.
 The first five departments were directed by Emile Duclaux (general microbiology research) and Charles Chamberland (microbe research applied to hygiene), as well as a biologist, Ilya Ilyich Mechnikov (morphological microbe research) and two physicians, Jacques-Joseph Grancher (rabies) and Emile Roux (technical microbe research).
 One year after the inauguration of the Institut Pasteur, Roux set up the first course of microbiology ever taught in the world, then entitled Cours de Microbie Technique (Course of microbe research techniques).
-It became the model for numerous research centers around the world named "Pasteur Institutes.
+It became the model for numerous research centers around the world named "Pasteur Institutes."